mikegore1000/SimpleEventStore/README.md

 - Strong
 - Bounded Staleness - use this if you need to geo-replicate the database

+### UseSubscriptions
-The SubscriptionOptions allow you to configure how catch up subscriptions work
+Allows you to configure the following aspects for catch up subscriptions
 - Max Item Count - the number of events to pull back in a polling operation
 - Poll Every - how long to wait after a polling operation has completed

+### UseLogging
+Sets up callbacks per Cosmos DB operation performed.
+This is useful if you want to record per call data e.g. RU cost of each operation.

+### UseTypeMap
+Allows you to control the event body/metadata type names.
+Bult in implementations
+- DefaultSerializationTypeMap - uses the AssemblyQualifiedName of the type. (default)
+- ConfigurableSerializationTypeMap - provides full control.

+While the default implementation is simple, this isn't great for versioning as contract assembly version number changes will render events unreadable.
+Therefore the configurable implementation or your own implementation is recommended.

+### Initialise
-Calling the Initialise operation creates the underlying collection based on the DatabaseOptions.
+Calling the operation creates the underlying collection based on the DatabaseOptions.
 This ensures the required stored procedure is present too.
 It is safe to call this multiple times.